AaronCWacker/CV/README.md

             - U.S. Patent Appl.
 No. 18/817,704, entitled: “Systems and Methods for Using an Artificial Intelligence (AI) Model to Route Data.”
             - (aka Data Source Recommendation with Cognitive Architecture as Expert System).
             - Presented at Patent Review Board where it was unanimously approved.
 I serve as a patent mentor.
-      2. Over 6 months worked with technical and patent attorney team ultimately completing the 51 page final patent submission filed August 28, 2024
+      2. Leadership and Collaboration with Technical teams, Patent attorneys, General Counsel teams
-            - For Claims - Led each of the 20 of the Cognitive AI claims describing:
+            - Intelligent Data Recommender with 20 Cognitive AI claims.
+            - 14 Patent innovation disclosures covering:
-               1. The problem addressed by the invention
+               1. Problem addressed by the invention
                2. How it solves the problem
-               3. How it works in method steps including Definitions, Method Steps, Inputs, Entity Specifications, and Actors and 6 Figures
+               3. How it works in documented method steps including 1.
+Definitions, 2.
+Method Steps, 3.
+Inputs, 4.
+Entity Specifications, 5.
+Actors and 6.
+Figures
-                  - Inventors: Aaron Wacker, Sarah Scott, Nithya Sundararajan, Bryan Stearns, Sameer Gotkhindikar, Matthew Versaggi, Sean Oneil
-               4. Served as patent mentor for AI patents for education, instruction, and clinical terminologies.
+            - Patent mentor on Patent Review Board coaching and guiding creation of AI patent for patient education and instruction with clinical terminologies, controlled vocabularies and ontologies.

 ## 2. Mentoring and Teaching AI:
    - Individuals this year in weekly one on ones and also large forum presentations in AI development.